ovgu-var-labs/UsabilityTest-VRvsReal/README.md

 A digital twin of an intervention room created with Unity.
 The room has been prepared to perform VR usability tests for the operation of an MRI Scanner using a gesture based system.

+Base of the paper "Testing before Building?
+Strengths and Weaknesses of VR-Based Usability Testing of a Gesture Interface"

 ## ⚠️ Git LFS Required

 This repository uses [Git Large File Storage (Git LFS)](https://git-lfs.github.com/) to manage large files (e.g. 3D Models, etc).